kachunkachunk/kachunkachunk.github.io/_posts/2023-07-27-introducing-frogheim-plus.md

 copyObjectRotation = Keypad7
 ; Apply the copied object rotation to the currently selected object in AEM pasteObjectRotation = Keypad8
 ; Increases the amount an object rotates and moves.
-Holding Shift will increase in increments of 10 instead of 1. increaseScrollSpeed = KeypadPlus
+Holding Shift will increase in increments of 10 ; instead of 1. increaseScrollSpeed = KeypadPlus
 ; Decreases the amount an object rotates and moves.
-Holding Shift will decrease in increments of 10 instead of 1. decreaseScrollSpeed = KeypadMinus
+Holding Shift will decrease in increments of 10 ; instead of 1. decreaseScrollSpeed = KeypadMinus

 [Bed]
 ; Change false to true to enable this section enabled = false
 ; Change false to true to enable sleeping without setting bed as spawn.
-; When hovering over a bed you will be presented with a Hot-Key 'LShift+E'.
-This Hot-Key will allow for you to sleep on any bed without having to set a spawn-point. sleepWithoutSpawn = false
+When hovering over a bed ; you will be presented with a Hot-Key 'LShift+E'.
+This Hot-Key will allow for you to sleep on any ; bed without having to set a spawn-point. sleepWithoutSpawn = false
 ; Change false to true to enable sleeping on only unclaimed beds without setting bed as spawn.
-; With this option enabled only beds that are not claimed by other players can be slept on without setting spawn-point using 'Shift+E' unclaimedBedsOnly = false
+With ; this option enabled only beds that are not claimed by other players can be slept on without ; setting spawn-point using 'Shift+E' unclaimedBedsOnly = false

 [Beehive]